MRU-COMP1502-2023/instructions/assignment_2.md

 <details>
   <summary><b>Data Storage</b></summary>
   <p>
-The database of toys should be saved to a file called "toys.txt" in the res/ folder.
-Each line in the file represents a different toy and each piece of information for a toy is separated by a semi-colon.
+The database of toys **must** be saved to a file called "toys.txt" in the res/ folder.
+Each line in the file represents a different toy and each piece of information for a toy is separated by a semi-colon (i.e. ';').
 Your program should read all the toys into a **single** ArrayList on startup, and save the (potentially modified) list of toys back to the file on exit.

 A sample toys.txt file is provided for you.
 </p>